SQream/sqream_docs/connecting_to_sqream/client_platforms/sql_workbench.rst

 #.
 Select the SQream Driver that was created in the previous screen

 #.
 Type in your connection string.
-To find out more about your connection string (URL), see the :ref:`Connection string documentation <connection_string>`.

 #.
 Text the connection details